dan9418/play-what/README.md

 # Play *What*?

-Play What is a toolkit for modeling, visualizing, and building music theory concepts.
+[Play What](https://dan9418.github.io/play-what/) is a toolkit for modeling, visualizing, and building music theory concepts.
 The app supports custom musical strcutures like chords, scales, and songs - all of which can be zoomed in at any level and displayed on a number of instruments.
 It also supports musical transforms like chord inversions and transposition.

 Under the hood, Play What is an open source JavaScript library and data structure spec.
-The project is intended to be easily forked and extended by developers, but the technical documentation is not yet ready.
+The project is intended to be easily forked and extended by other web developers.

-To check out the work-in-progress, please [visit the app](https://dan9418.github.io/play-what/) on GitHub Pages.

 ### Disclaimer

-This repo is under active development is is highly unstable.
+This app is in beta and is under active development.
+Some features may be unstable and the documentation is not yet complete.

 ## How Does It Work?

 You can think of the interface like a folder tree.
+A folder can contain files or subfolders.
+In Play What, *files* and *folders* are called *models* and *groups*, respectively.

-A folder can contain subfolders or musical concepts.
-Play What currently supports the following concepts:
+Play What currently supports the following models:
+- Intervals
 - Notes
-- Intervals
 - Chords
 - Scales/Modes

-### The Basics
+### Models: The Basics

+The most fundamental model is the **note**.
+In general terms, a note is just the name we give to a specific *pitch*, or frequency.
+The name we assign to any given frequency can vary depending on the context, and so can the frequency that a certain name refers to.

-The most basic concept is the **interval**.
-An interval measures the difference between two notes.
-A list of interval presets is available *here*.
+The other core model is the **interval**.
+An interval simply measures the *distance* between two notes.
+Similarly, the name we give to an interval depends on how we measure that distance.
+More on this later.

-If we give the interval a *root*, it then becomes a **note**.
-Think of it this way: the root itself is a note, so it provides a point of reference for measuring distance.
-The point on the other end of that distance is also a note, which is defined by the starting note and the distance from it.
-A list of note presets can be found *here*.

-Chords, Scales, and Modes are simply lists of notes or intervals.
-In Play What terms, chords are notes played simultanously and scales are notes played sequentially.
-If a chord or scale is defined with intervals, it simply describes a list of musical distances.
-Likewise, if we provide root note, we can add all of those distances to the root and derive a list of notes.
-See here for presets.
+If we start at a note (a specific pitch) and move by an interval (a specific distance), we arrive at another note.
+In this case, we call the starting note the **root**.
+The root is a point of reference for measuring distance.

+### Compound Models

+When we put two or more of these core models in a list, we have a **compound model**.
+These can represent a number of musical concepts, like chords, scales, modes, and medodies.

+In Play What, we define two types of compound models, **chords** and **scales**.
+Chords are notes played *simultanously* and scales are notes played *sequentially*.

+Chords and scales are best defined with intervals.
+In other words, we use the relative distances of their intervals to describe their shape rather than specific notes.
+From here, we can easily assign a single root for all the intervals to get the resulting notes.

+For a list of model presets, please see the appendix at the end of this document.

+### Groups

-We can abstract these concepts one level further by putting serveral of them in a folder, or **group**.
-A group is intentionally flexible, and can represent a number of concepts like chord progressions, song sections, and melodies.
+We can abstract models one level further by adding them to a special model called a **group**.
+Groups are intentionally flexible and can represent a number of different concepts, like chord progressions, song sections, and melodies.
+A group can contain any type of model, including more groups.

-### Using the App
+## Using the App

-The relationship between these concepts becomes more evident when we see them in action.
-The app allows us to create or import presents from each of these concepts and organize them in a folder tree specific to our needs.
+This app essentially provides a hierarchical interface for working with the models described above.
+We can organize them in a folder tree specific to our own needs.
 If we create a group, we can zoom in to see its subitems.
 If we create a chord, we can zoom in to see its constituent notes.
 And so on.

+### The Interface

 At each level of the tree, we see the *name* of the data, the *type* of the data, and a *preview* of its contents.
+We also have a number of options available for editing the data, which will be saved when navigating elsewhere in the tree.

 You'll notice right away the lower interface is divided into two halves.
-One half is for the data, which we have already covered.
-The other half is for a **viewer**, or visualization of the data.
-Viewers do not display data in groups, but they can still be edited at the group level so the same viewer is applied to all of its children.
-You can easily tell whether or not you are in a group by the presence of the *meter*.
+The first half is for the data itself.
+The second half is dedicated to a **viewer**, or visualization of the data.
+Just like the data, this is configurable and persisted at every *node* in the tree.

+When in *groups*, the viewers do not display data.
+You must zoom in to see the data applied to the viewer.
+But viewers can still be configured at the group level, so all the subitems inherit the same viewer.

+You can easily tell whether or not you are in a group by the presence of the *meter* right below the header.
 The meter shows the distribution of notes, similar to a keyboard.

-Every concept and group in your folder tree is independently customizable.
-That means that every **node** can have a different root, instrument viewer, etc...
+The notes are colored according to their degree.
+If you hover or tap on a note in the meter, it will be focused on the viewer as well.

+### Navigation Controls

-At every level, we can preview the details of its subitems by clicking the *expand* button (+).
+At every level, we can preview the details of its subitems by clicking the *expand* button (+) on that item.
 This will keep you on the current level, but give you more details about the child.
-We can also focus on just the child by clicking the *zoom* button (=>).
+To zoom into the child itself, click the *zoom* button (arrow).

-Also at every level, we have number of configuration options and actions available.
-These can be accessed through the *action* button (...)
-The exact options are determined by the context of the data.
-More detailed documentation coming soon...

-Finally, we have the ability to toggle the *octave filter* and *play sound*.
+At the very top of the page, you will find a list of *breadcrumbs*.
+These provide quick context to where you are in the tree and quick links for navigating upwards.
+On the right, you will see buttons for navigating to the direct parent model and the previous/next sibling models.

+### Editing

+To edit the contents of any level, use the *action* buttons at the top-right of the data and viewer columns.
+The available options differ on the context, but include operations like loading presets, changing the viewer, setting the root note, and transposing notes.
+More detailed documentaion on these operations coming soon.
+This is the most unstable portion of the beta.

+### Other Tools

+Finally, we have a few options that are not saved within the data itself.
+In the header, you will see an **octave filter** switch and a **play sound** button.
+The sound button provides a very simple preview of the frequencies in the model.
+The octave filter toggles whether the app will match equivalent pitches in all octaves or just the exact pitch specified in the model data.

+That's all you need to know to start using Play What.
+Please [visit the app](https://dan9418.github.io/play-what/) and start exploring.
+More features are planned and feedback is encouraged.

 ## Show Me The Math

 ### Pods
 The foundational building block of Play What is a block called a pod.
 In it's most raw, basic form, a pod is simply a pair of two numbers.
 [0,0]